 Hydro Jetting | Sewer Jetting | Drain Jetting

-What is hydro jetting?
+What Is hydro jetting?

-Hydro jetting uses special nozzles attached to a very high strength, lightweight hose that has a slick coating on the outside to allow it to slide freely within a pipe.
+Hydro jetting uses special nozzles attached to a high-strength, lightweight hose with a slick coating on the outside to allow it to slide freely within a pipe.
 A nozzle attaches to the end of the hose and is placed inside a pipe.
-High pressure water, up to 4000 psi, is then pumped through the hose.
-The water exits through precision drilled holes, known as jets.
+High-pressure water, up to 4000 psi, is pumped through the hose.
+The water exits through the nozzle’s precision-drilled holes, known as jets.

-A letter will dilute the sludge to a consistency that is able to flow out of the pipe.
+A letter will dilute the sludge to a consistency that can flow out of the pipe.
 Using special nozzles, a hydro jetter can also aggressively cut roots that have intruded into the sewer pipe.
-Whereas a cable machine cuts a hole through a root mass approximately the size of the cutter, the jets from a jetter nozzle scour the walls of the pipe and can completely eliminate roots altogether, especially when used in conjunction with a sewer inspection camera.
+Whereas a cable machine cuts a hole through a root mass approximately the size of the cutter, the jets from a jetter nozzle scour the pipe walls and can eliminate roots, especially when used in conjunction with a sewer inspection camera.

-Western Septic & Excavation has nozzles designed to scour and polish the interior of the pipe, either with high pressure water or water combined with a high speed chain flail that removes scale and deposits quickly and completely.
+Western Septic & Excavation has nozzles designed to scour and polish the pipe’s interior, either with high-pressure water or water combined with a high-speed chain flail that removes scale and deposits quickly and completely.

 Most reputable restaurants implement a regular preventative maintenance schedule for hydro jetting of their drain lines.
 Kitchen drains are typically jetted at intervals of every 3 months up to once a year.
 A proactive drain jetting maintenance schedule is beneficial to the bottom line of the restaurant and the safety of its guests.